DataDog/dogstatsd-ruby/README.md

 This gem supports and is tested on Ruby minor versions 2.1 through 3.0.
 Support for Ruby 2.0 was dropped in version 5.4.0.
+Support for Ruby 2.1 through 2.4 will be dropped in version 5.5.0.

 ## Credits